agda/agda-stdlib/HACKING.md

 ### Adding fix-whitespace as a pre-commit hook

-You can add the following code to the file `.git/hooks/pre-commit` to get git to run fix-agda-whitespace before each `git commit` and ensure you are never committing anything with a whitespace violation:
+You can add the following code to the file `.git/hooks/pre-commit` to get git to run fix-whitespace before each `git commit` and ensure you are never committing anything with a whitespace violation:

    ```